 |hope college > academic departments > music|

-Mihai Craioveanu performed sold out concerts in legendary concert halls, such as Carnegie Hall in New York City (including two return engagements by popular demand), Palau de la Musica in Barcelona, Atheneum Hall in Bucharest, and the nationally televised "Hour of Power" program at the Crystal Cathedral, in California.
+Mihai Craioveanu performed sold out concerts in legendary venues, such as Carnegie Hall in New York City (including two return engagements by popular demand), Palau de la Musica in Barcelona, Atheneum Hall in Bucharest, and the nationally televised "Hour of Power" program at the Crystal Cathedral, in California.
 He also performed on the national television program "Joy of Music" hosted by famed organist Diane Bish.

 Critics (Strad magazine) described his Carnegie Hall recital debut as "fresh and distinguished with a keen appreciation of proper style."
 Following his Washington DC recital debut at Corcoran Gallery, the Washington Post praised his playing as “...dramatic, nuanced and playful.
 His violin became his voice.
 Craioveanu ensured that it was the music, and not the musician, that came first.”
 Mihai Craioveanu has appeared at major international music festivals in Edinburgh (Scotland), Banff (Canada), and Bodensee (Germany).
 His China concert debut in 2007, at the Shanghai International Festival was broadcast live on Chinese television and worldwide on broadband, while his Israel recital debut in Tel Aviv, in 2014, at Felicja Blumental Center was received with great acclaim and an invitation for return engagements.